Formal Naive Dirac Operators and Graph Topology: Representation-theoretic interpretation

 Sabidussi's theorem \cite{Sabidussi:1958ams} states that a digraph $G$ is the Cayley graph of some group $\mathfrak{G}$ iff there is a simply transitive action of $\mathfrak{G}$ on the vertices of $G$ which is an automorphism of $G$.

 A connected commutative $d$-Dirac graph $G$ carries a transitive action of the abelian group generated by the translations $t_\mu$, since every vertex can be reached from every vertex by a sequence of $t_\mu$ due to $G$ being connected, and this action is simply transitive since the abelian nature of the group means that the different paths that could be taken all correspond to the same group element.
 The commutative nature of the graph $G$ moreover means that this action is a graph automorphism, since the existence of an edge with label $\nu$ between $v$ and $v'$ implies $v'=t_\nu(v)$ and hence we have $t_\nu(t_\mu(v))=t_\mu(v')$ and thus there is an edge with label $\nu$ between $t_\mu(v)$ and $t_\mu(v')$.
+We have therefore shown the

-A commutative $d$-Dirac graph $G$ is thus the Cayley graph of the group $\mathfrak{G}$ generated by the translations $t_\mu$.
+\begin{lem}A commutative $d$-Dirac graph $G$ is the Cayley graph of the abelian group $\mathfrak{G}$ generated by the translations $t_\mu$. \end{lem}